SageWizdom/SageConnect/README.md

 # SageConnect

 SageConnect is a SageTV fork of [PlexConnect][].
 Right off the bat, major credit and thanks to iBaa, roidy, and elan and all the rest, for their crazy good work on PlexConnect.
-Also, many thanks to Nielm and the SageTV developers of..... (update with appropriate credit)
+Also, many thanks to nielm, jreichen, emok, PiX64 and any of the contributing SageTV developers I may have missed.

 This code is a fork of [PlexConnect][] modified to work with SageTV.
 It is currently VERY alpha.
 Let me repeat, VERY ALPHA.
 It works, it streams video and imported media to any AppleTv, but right now it is totally a hack.
 That said, please play with this, fix, help, etc.